danehans/toolbox/README.md

 ### Install MetalLB

-The `metallb.sh` script installs or uninstalls [MetalLB](https://metallb.io/) in the Kubernetes cluster configured of the current kubectl context.
+The `metallb.sh` script installs or uninstalls [MetalLB](https://metallb.io/) in the Kubernetes cluster configured in the current kubectl context.

 #### Usage